Gaganub/Gaganub/README.md

 💡 Actively learning through platforms like **MIT's OCW and MITx**, my experience includes robust research methodologies (literature surveys, prior art searches, analysis).
 I have a multidisciplinary approach where I combine data science, math, and ML models to drive innovation.

-🎯 Elevating myself to apply more to **AI and machine learning to big data and statistics** for actionable insights in domains like healthcare research, quantitative finance, and business insights.
+🎯 Elevating myself to apply more to **AI and machine learning to big data and statistics** for actionable insights in domains like healthcare research, quantitative finance, and business intelligence.

 ---